Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ## Stage 2: Further Analysis of the Design

 When creating a DSP design, one of the most important parameters to consider is the spectrum.
-In Simulink, the spectrum can be easily displayed using a spectrum scope.
+In Simulink®, the spectrum can be easily displayed using a spectrum scope.

 1. Left-click the canvas and type ``spectrum``.
 2. Connect the spectrum scope at the output of the last filter (the Channel Filter):